samuraininja360/samuraininja360/README.md

 ### About Me

-I am Proficient in 🐱Scratch, HTML/CSS and JavaScript so feel free to join me in Web Development
+I am Proficient in 🐱Scratch, HTML/CSS, JavaScript and Python so feel free to join me in Web Development

 I am currently Learning Unity C# as well

-SratchLab is under progress but Spots are Available

 Ninjaspect: Educational Website (5%)